mdavidsaver/cashark/README.md

     wireshark -X lua_script:/path/to/ca.lua

+and/or

+    wireshark -X lua_script:/path/to/pva.lua

+More than one `-X` argument may be passed to load both plugins.

 Status
 ------

+The `pva.lua` plugin decodes PVA traffic on standard (TCP/5075 and UDP/5076) and non-standard ports.

-This plugin does general decoding of CA UDP and TCP traffic on the standard ports (5064 and 5065).
+The `ca.lua` plugin does general decoding of CA UDP and TCP traffic on the standard ports (5064 and 5065).
 It does TCP segment reassembly for large messages.

 The CA protocol provides no easy way to distinguish client and server